nus-cs2103-AY2324S2/ip/docs/README.md

 PannaBot is the premier chatbot task management system.
-It uses intuitive GUI systems, along with easy commands to make your life just a _bit_ easier :wink:
+It uses intuitive GUI systems, along with easy commands to make your life just a _bit_ easier!

 Let us explore some of its <u>features</u>: